 Deferred charges consist principally of leasing commissions and acquired lease origination costs (which are amortized ratably over the life of the tenant leases) and financing fees (which are amortized over the term of the related debt obligation).
-Deferred charges in the accompanying consolidated balance sheets are shown at cost, net of accumulated amortization of approximately \$4.7 million and \$861,000, as of December 31, 2011 and 2010, respectively.
+Deferred charges in the accompanying consolidated balance sheets are shown at cost, net of accumulated amortization of approximately \$9.1 million and \$4.7 million, as of December 31, 2012 and 2011, respectively.

-The unamortized balances of deferred charges will be charged to future operations as follows:
+The unamortized balances of deferred charges that will be charged to future operations are as follows: